sar-dul/PalmMind-Chatbot/README.md

 # PalmMind PDF Chatbot

 This project is a chatbot that takes multiple PDF files as inputs and answers questions based on the content of the PDFs.
-It uses Streamlit for the user interface and LangChain along with Gemini/other LLMs for processing and generating responses.
+It uses Streamlit for the user interface and LangChain along with OpenAI LLMs for processing and generating responses.

 ## Features